All Episodes

 What we're doing here is to set up a special interagency task force on detainee disposition.

-Is that correct, right?
+Is that correct, Greg?

-And detaining his policy going forward so that we we don't find ourselves in these kinds of situations in the future.
+And detaining his policy going forward so that we don't find ourselves in these kinds of situations in the future.

-What happened at executive order?
+What happened to that executive order?

 What happened?